Car Insurance Coverage - What You Should Know

-Honest advice from an experienced Florida car accident law firm focused on results
+Honest advice from an experienced Longwood car accident lawyer focused on results

-If you're in a car wreck through no fault of your own in Florida, you have a right to pursue compensation to pay for car repair or replacement and your injuries.
+If you're in a car wreck through no fault of your own in Longwood or Orlando, FL, you have a right to pursue compensation to pay for car repair or replacement and your injuries.
 The law requires motorists who are at fault to carry insurance coverage that includes minimum limits of bodily injury liability of $10,000 per person; $20,000 per crash; $10,000 property damage liability per crash and personal injury protection limits of $10,000 per person per crash.

 A car accident claim, however, can become difficult when dealing with another driver's insurance company.
 Disputes can arise over who's at fault and how much compensation victims should receive.
 That's why it's important to have a knowledgeable lawyer you can trust to help you navigate through the legal system to help you with your car accident claim.